Skip to main content

 This memorial marks the site where enslaved people were buried in the 18th and 19th centuries, usually without identifying markers.

 In 2014, Mount Vernon's archaeologists began a multi-year project to create a map showing where individuals are interred on the ridge just southwest of Washington’s tomb.
-This work documents the location of each grave, and will not excavate any remains buried in the cemetery.
+This work documents the location of each grave, and will not excavate any remains buried in the burial ground.

 Learn more about the ongoing work